andyw8/motion-json-decoder/README.md

       names << full_name
     end

-But doing this in multiply places isn't DRY.
-You could write a helper method, but it's hard to think where that should live.
+But doing this in multiply places isn't very DRY.
+You could write a helper method, but where should that code live?

-*motion-json-decoder* allows the creating of a mapping between your JSON nodes and simple objects.
-Just include the module in your class:
+*motion-json-decoder* allows the creating of mappings between the nodes in a JSON response, and simple objects.
+Just include the module in your class and use the simple DSL to declare your fields:

     class Person
       include JSONDecoder::Node